tgoldenberg/brn-gitbook/chapter_8_creating_groups.md

 # Chapter 8: Creating Groups

 In the last chapter, we built out a messaging feature.
 We were able to fetch messages related to a group of users and create new messages.
-Now we’ll focus on adding some new features to our tabbar-navigation – Groups and Calendar.
+Now we’ll focus on adding some new features to our tab-bar navigation – `Groups` and `Calendar`.

-First we need to add these components to our tabbar navigation.
+First we need to add these components to our tab-bar navigation.
 Let’s edit `Dashboard.js` and add the two files `application/calendar/CalendarView.js` and `application/groups/GroupsView.js`.

 ```javascript
 application/components/Dashboard.js